IS SUNSCREEN TOXIC FOR OUR CORAL REEFS?

 Another great way to avoid damaging the ocean while keeping yourself safe from sun exposure is to stay in the shade and cover up with UV protectant clothing.

-So, is sunscreen toxic?
+So, is applying sunscreen toxic?
 Unfortunately, the answer is yes.
-The hard truth is, our coral reefs are in trouble.
+The hard truth is, a wide range of species of corals are in trouble.

-Luckily, you can do your part to prevent the problem from becoming worse.
+Luckily, you can do your part to protect our marine environments and prevent the problem from becoming worse.

 Do your research and buy sunscreen that is reef-safe.
 That way, you're protecting your family and the ocean at the same time.
 To avoid sunscreen altogether, check out our collection of UV protective clothing before you head out on your next family vacation.